 The warmer temperatures are our cue to start putting away our chunky wool knits and pulling out our lighter spring pieces.
 Take time to mindfully transition your closet from winter to spring.

 In our new men’s and women’s spring collection, you’ll find some hard-working sustainable basics that will carry you from season to season and last for years to come.
-The Ashton Cardigan is one of our favourite looks.
-Made from 100% organic cotton, it will comfortably carry you through all spring’s variable temperatures.
+And don’t forget — if you have tentree items you’re no longer wearing, you can return them for free through our Circularity by tentree program and receive rewards that can be used towards your next purchase.

 3. Plant wildflowers for the bees